-3.2 The principal contractor will be responsible for locating any drainage pipes, service pipes, cables, etc. which may cross any of the area designated for the watching brief, and for taking the necessary measures to avoid disturbing such services.
+3.2 The archaeological contractor will be responsible for locating any drainage pipes, service pipes, cables, etc. which may cross any of the trench lines, and for taking the necessary measures to avoid disturbing such services.

 Confirmation and Adherence to Specification